 Even though it’s widely available and socially acceptable to drink, alcohol is still responsible for thousands of deaths and countless injuries every year.
-Moreover, despite the fact that it’s addictive and dangerous, people continue to normalize alcohol consumption in a way that would never be tolerated with other drugs.
-In fact, alcoholic beverages are advertised on all major media, and alcohol is available in anywhere from the supermarket to your favorite restaurants to the arena where you go to watch sports games.
+Moreover, although it’s addictive and dangerous, people continue to normalize alcohol consumption in a way that would never be tolerated with other drugs.
+In fact, alcoholic beverages are advertised on all major media, and alcohol is available anywhere from the supermarket to your favorite restaurants to the arena where you go to watch sports games.

 For Alcoholics in Recovery, Triggers and Temptations Are Everywhere

 One of the keys to long-term recovery is starting fresh, and that includes cutting out the people, places, behaviors, and substances that once dominated an addict’s life.
-When someone leaves alcohol rehab, they’re encouraged to make new friends and form positive relationships, stay away from people who enable their addiction, and avoid people and places that are associated with their drug of choice.
+When someone leaves alcohol rehab, they’re encouraged to make new friends, form positive relationships, stay away from people who enable their addiction, and avoid people and places associated with their drug of choice.
 The road to recovery is long and fraught with roadblocks, but these are necessary steps for long-term sobriety.

-The popularity of alcohol and the enormous pressure to drink is everywhere, and this makes it very difficult for recovering alcoholics to maintain a healthy distance.
-In fact, the pressure to drink alcohol is stronger than the pressure to consume any other drug, and this leads to high relapse rates.
+The popularity of alcohol and the enormous pressure to drink is everywhere, making it very difficult to recover alcoholics to maintain a healthy distance.
+In fact, the pressure to drink alcohol is stronger than the pressure to consume any other drug, leading to high relapse rates.

 Alcohol Is Pervasive, But Also Dangerous and Addictive

-Alcohol is everywhere you look: it’s in advertisements, movies and television shows, bars and restaurants, at parties, concerts, work meetings, and even in some movie theaters these days.
-People drink at home, on weekends, in the evenings after work, at barbecues and celebrations, and for a variety of other reasons and at a number of other places.
+Alcohol is everywhere you look: it’s in advertisements, movies, and television shows, bars, and restaurants, at parties, concerts, work meetings, and even in some movie theaters these days.
+People drink at home, on weekends, in the evenings after work, at barbecues and celebrations, and for various other reasons and at several other places.
 In short, alcohol is extremely accessible, and drinking it is just as socially acceptable as drinking tea or water.
-However, unlike other beverages, alcohol is in fact a drug, and it’s dangerous, it’s addictive, and consuming it can have extremely negative—and even deadly—consequences.
+However, unlike other beverages, alcohol is, in fact, a drug, and it’s dangerous, it’s addictive, and consuming it can have extremely negative—and even deadly—consequences.

-Each year, alcohol can be linked to almost 90,000 deaths around the country and plenty more injuries, stemming from alcohol poisoning, accidents, reckless driving and vehicular fatalities, domestic violence, and drug interactions, not to mention the stress it places on family and friends.
+Each year, alcohol can be linked to almost 90,000 deaths worldwide and plenty more injuries stemming from alcohol poisoning, accidents, reckless driving and vehicular fatalities, domestic violence, and drug interactions, not to mention the stress it places on family and friends.
 Moreover, alcohol also has severe long-term side effects, including liver disease, cancer, heart disease, nerve damage, gastrointestinal problems, and more.
 In fact, whereas most drugs are only detrimental to a single system, alcohol abuse can impact just about every part of your body.

 So Why Is Alcohol So Socially Acceptable When Other Drugs Aren’t

-Despite the proven detriment that alcohol can cause, it remains a drug that can be legally purchased by anybody over the age of 21.
-In fact, alcohol laws are becoming even more permissive, and you can now purchase alcoholic beverages in more locations, at later and earlier hours, and can expect to be served in a growing number of places (such as movie theaters).
+Despite the proven detriment that alcohol can cause, it remains a drug that anybody can legally purchase over the age of 21.
+In fact, alcohol laws are becoming even more permissive, and you can now purchase alcoholic beverages in more locations at later and earlier hours.
+You can expect to be served in a growing number of places (such as movie theaters).
 There are many reasons why alcohol doesn’t have the same legal classification as other substances, such as marijuana, and they include:

 - Strength in numbers: nearly half the population admits to drinking alcohol

-- Constitutional rights, which protect freedom of religion, would be impeded if alcohol were outlawed, since the Christian Bible states that Jesus turned water into wine, and consuming alcohol today is part of the Eucharist ceremony
+- Constitutional Rights, which protect freedom of religion, would be impeded if alcohol were outlawed since the Bible states that Jesus turned water into wine, and consuming alcohol today is part of the Eucharist ceremony

 - History: alcohol is as old as recorded history and has probably been around even longer than that